 Of the nearly two million people who venture to Alaska each year, about half of those travel through the southeast section, also known as the “panhandle,” “Inside Passage,” or simply “Southeast” to those of us who live, work, or play in within its lush, green landscape.

 What’s the attraction?
 Why are we, they, or any of us drawn to this drippy, mysterious, and often isolated corner of the United States?
-After living in Alaska for 10 years, and spending the past four immersed in Southeast’s charm, let me see if I can unpack a few reasons.
+After living in Alaska for 12 years, and spending days immersed in Southeast’s charm, let me see if I can unpack a few reasons.

 WEATHER.
 I’ve witnessed my share of Southeast Alaska downpours, when even my bona fide foul-weather gear is wringing wet.
 Boasting (?) more rain than any other United States city, Ketchikan receives 165 inches of annual rainfall, give or take a few inches.
 Do you know how amazing that is?
 So much of the country is in major drought, and even Southeast is suffering a bit, but to have water falling from the sky, nourishing the sea, rivers, lakes, and all manner of growing things is nothing short of a miracle.
 If you’re traveling to Alaska, pack your best rain suit, boots, and hat, and give thanks for every drop of that liquid sunshine for making your surroundings so breathtakingly beautiful.